mrvivekkumar7171/mrvivekkumar7171/README.md

 🌱 I’m learning **Machine Learning, Cloud (AWS), and MLOPs**
 💬 Ask me about **Python, Linux, Web Dev, GitHub**
 📫 How to reach me: **mrvivekkumar7171@gmail.com**
 ⚡ Fun fact: _“Linux is love, Python is life.”_

----
+> “Building the future with code, one repo at a time.”

 ### 🛠️ Tech Stack